 What is legal technology?

 Legal technology, like legal practice management software, is technology designed to specifically increase the productivity of law firms.
 The best legal tech streamlines attorney workflows with a centralized database that includes flexible searching, calendaring, accounting, task tracking, and much more.
-Excitement about technology-led legal transformation is also coupled with confusion, mostly because today’s legal technology solutions’ capabilities are vast.
+Excitement about technology-led legal transformation is also coupled with confusion, mostly because today’s solutions’ capabilities are vast.
 They’re designed to address inefficiencies in nearly every process and task imaginable.
-From software created to automate specific activities like time and billing, to robust legal practice management platforms that combine multiple solutions, the pool of options can be overwhelming to navigate.
+From legal technology software created to automate specific activities like time and billing, to robust legal practice management platforms that combine multiple solutions, the pool of options can be overwhelming to navigate.

 When asked about evaluating new investments in technology or innovation, 72% of legal technology decision makers said that the primary driver of their decision is “optimizing attorney performance.”